 Companys invest hundreds of thousands of pounds in bespoke typography, but it is possible to create something a little more cost effective.
 Here we'll show you how we created a typeface for Cariad Coffee, for a recent branding project.
-Read our case study to see it in action.
+Read our case study here.

 Custom typefaces help pull a brand together—creating continuity without the need to reuse the logo on every application.
 Over time they become a vital part of the brand.

 After lots of research and even more coffee (you’ve got to fully immerse yourself in the brand right?) we began with the word Cariad—sketching and drawing letters by hand, trying out different brushes and pens and then scanning in different letters and styles to experiment with digitally.

 In Illustrator we started tracing the letterforms by hand, roughening the edges and tweaking the angles.
 Once we had a typographic style we were happy with we used these rough letters to start building the logotype for Caraid Coffee.